DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

    - errors: number of errors
    - latency/duration: processing time of one request
  - USE (Tom Wilkie):
-   - utilization: время или процент использования ресурса
+   - utilization: time or percentage of resource usage
    - saturation: the amount of deferred or queued "work"
    - errors: number of errors